-The descriptive statistics for the presence of patterns in the Schema\Evo\2019 data set.
+Figure 5: The descriptive statistics for the presence of patterns in the Schema_Evo_2019 data set

-In Table 1, we depict the descriptive statistics for the Schema\Evo\2019 data set, with particular emphasis on the median and probability of presence for the discussed patterns.
-In all our experiments we have used a quite moderate threshold of $\tau = 3$ .
+In Figure 5, we depict the descriptive statistics for the Schema_Evo_2019 data set, with particular emphasis to the median and probability of presence for the discussed patterns.
+In all our experiments we have used a quite moderate threshold of $\tau = 3$.
 It is quite interesting that the patterns do not demonstrate a uniform behavior of presence.
-The Massive Birth pattern is fairly popular and present in 56% of the studied projects.
-This can be quite easily explained by the fact that most databases start with a 'big-bang' of introducing a significant percentage of their schema in the 0-th version.
+The Massive Birth pattern is fairly popular, and present in 56% of the studied projects.
+This can be quite easily explained from the fact that most databases start with a 'big-bang' of introducing a significant percentage of their schema in the 0-th version.
 On the other hand, several patterns are rather unpopular: as typically mentioned in the literature, the removal of tables is scarce - let alone the massive removal (present in just 9% of the projects).
 The progressive expansion in subsequent steps is present in just 19% of the studied projects.
 Somewhere in the middle of the popularity spectrum is the existence of massive updates: in 21% of the projects, one can observe the presence of collective, focused maintenance, or expansion, of the schema.